 Optionally, in the Existing Account Information section, you can

 Set a Desired completion date.
-You can request a specific port order completion date for any time Monday through Friday, except for holidays.
+Requested completion dates must be Monday-Friday with the exception of holidays.
 You can request a change in the port order completion date if you have already submitted the request; however, if the port order was accepted for completion and is due to be completed within 48 hours, the date most likely cannot be changed.
-Otherwise, if you leave the field blank, the port order will be completed as soon as possible.
+Otherwise, if you leave the field blank, the porting team will opt for the first available date.

 At the bottom of the page, click Continue.